tigasramos/ShounenGaming.Mangas.Mobile/README.md

 ## Motivation

-My mine motivation developing this was not only to have a tool for me and my weeb friends but to learn Riverpod and develop my Flutter skills at the same time.
+My main motivation developing this was not only to have a tool for me and my "Weeb" friends but to learn Riverpod and develop my Flutter skills at the same time.